nicocrm/aqueduct-sync/README.md

         ...rec,
         EstimatedAmount: rec.Amount
       }
     },
+    // optional mapping of remote -> local field
+    // this mapping will be performed BEFORE the cleanse function and AFTER the prepare function
+    map: {
+      RemoteField: 'Local Name'
+    },
     // configuration of relationships to be maintained on the local collection
     // (this is handled by aqueduct-pipe-joints but not directly in aqueduct-sync)